 Pronunciation of 'Asclepiadaceae'

-The word 'Asclepiadaceae' refers to a family of flowering plants commonly known as the milkweed family.
-It is pronounced as /æˌskliːpiəˈdeɪsiˌiː/ in English (en-US).
+The word 'Asclepiadaceae' is pronounced as /æˌskliːpiəˈdeɪsiː/ in English.
+It refers to a family of flowering plants commonly known as the milkweed family.
+The pronunciation emphasizes the third syllable 'pi' and the penultimate syllable 'deɪ'.

 Word Origin